Daimy Deflem

-Daimy Deflem (born 4 May 1994) is a Belgian professional football player who currently plays for Diegem as a forward.
+Daimy Deflem (born 4 May 1994) is a Belgian professional footballer who plays as a forward for Diegem Sport.

 Club career

 Deflem signed a two-year contract with Waasland-Beveren in May 2014, coming from Woluwe-Zaventem.
-He made his top flight debut at 26 July 2014 against Club Brugge in a 0-2 home defeat.
+He made his top flight debut at 26 July 2014 against Club Brugge in a 0–2 home defeat.
 He replaced Hrvoje Čale after 75 minutes.